 Now, also going the other way is a lot of value: Sean Nolin and Kendall Graveman — nice enough depth arms, and possibly better, who will certainly look good in Oakland — and Franklin Barreto, an excellent shortstop prospect (who may not stick at the position, though reports from this season have been better than previous years) and who seems certain to hit.
 He’s a nice replacement for Addison Russell, who the A’s lost in the Jeff Samardzija trade, but still a ways off, at just 18 years old.

-But that’s the price you’ll pay for the best third baseman in baseball.
-And while this could all blow up in their faces — Brett Lawrie can still be very, very good, as could the other pieces, especially Barreto — holy fucking awesome, for the here-and-now, this is terrific.
+It’s a lot of talent, and a lot of years of cheap control that the Jays are giving up, but that’s the price you’ll pay for the best third baseman in baseball — y’know, if you’re lucky!
+And while this move could entirely blow up in their faces — Brett Lawrie can still be very, very good, as could the other pieces, especially Barreto — holy fucking awesome!
+For the here-and-now, this is terrific.

 I know, I know, the Golden Brett.
-And I know, once again the Jays are using precious resources to fill a position that they already had basically set.
-And Donaldson is yet another right-handed bat (and he’s been very good, but less spectacular against same-sided pitching).
-But it’s a huge improvement over what they got last year.
-And with the health issues from Lawrie… it’s hard not to love.
+And I get the trepidation that once again the Jays are using precious resources to fill a position that they already had basically set.
+And the concerns that Donaldson is yet another right-handed bat (albeit one that has been very good, though less spectacular against same-sided pitching).
+But he’s replacing a righty bat anyway, and most importantly, he represents a huge improvement over what they got last year.
+He is, in fact, already the kind of player that Lawrie might be, if everything comes together perfectly for him.
+Maybe even better, because of the power he can bring.
+I’d be very surprised if Lawrie could hit 29 home runs playing half his games in the Oakland Coliseum, as Donaldson did this year.
+Then when you factor in the health issues that have plagued the tightly-wound Lawrie, the whole thing becomes pretty damn hard not to love.

-And if you want to care about some other kind of stuff, too, there’s also the way this fits right into the culture change aspect of the Jays off-season.
+And if, for some reason, you really want to care about all the other kinds of stuff that this might be about, there are definitely ways to make it fit right into the whole “culture change” narrative the Jays have been putting out there of late, too.
 In fact, Shi Davidi was on Prime Time Sports on Friday evening in Toronto and he said that the manager wanted there to be more “mature adults” in the room, and that there weren’t enough.

 Exit Lind, Rasmus, Gose, and now Lawrie.
 Enter Martin and enter Donaldson.
-If you want to care about that stuff, I suppose it works.
+If you’re into the concerns about the locker room, I suppose it works.
 Better still, they work as baseball moves.
 They really, really, really work as baseball moves.

 Image via Keith Allison/Flickr